AlinaKriutchenko/power-optimization-linear-regression/README.md

 **Objective Function**
 The main goal was to minimize power consumption while meeting the target GPH.
 Minimizing power aligns with energy conservation objectives, contributing to cost savings and reduced environmental impact.

-**Power Calculation**
-Using trained models to estimate power consumption during optimization ensured accurate predictions based on the relationships learned from the dataset.
-This approach reflected the real-world power usage of the machines.

 **Metric Selection**
 Mean Squared Error (MSE) was chosen to assess model accuracy.
 It quantifies the average squared difference between predicted and actual power, giving insight into how well the model predicts power values.
 MSE is a widely adopted metric in regression tasks.